 The addition of parking spaces within the project is necessary to ensure a quality development.
-The plan currently provides for only 11 additional guest spaces above the number of spaces required.
-This will only serve five percent of the units within the development.
+The original plan provided for only 11 additional guest spaces above the number of spaces required.
+This would have only served five percent of the units within the development.
 Each of the unit types requires approximately two parking spaces per unit.
 Some of the units have two-car garages, with a parking pad that is not long enough to support tandem spaces behind the garage.
 In practice, it is well known that future residents will park behind the garage, which will cause a conflict within the pedestrian zone because the vehicle will overhang the sidewalk.
-In order to address the possible conflict of overhanging vehicles that park tandem to the garage spaces for all of the front-load products, staff recommends that these units be adjusted on the site to provide for a 20-foot-long parking space behind the garage.
+In order to address the possible conflict of overhanging vehicles that park tandem to the garage spaces for all of the front-load products, staff recommended that these units be adjusted on the site to provide for a 20-foot-long parking space behind the garage.
 This will relieve parking issues relating to 37 of the townhouse units.
 With regard to the two-over-two units, inadequate parking becomes even more critical as an issue.
 These units are served with single-car garages and tandem spaces behind the garages.
 If the garage is used for storage purposes, which is often the case for a large percentage of these smaller units, then there is only one space available for the future residents.
-Staff also recommends that at least 21 additional spaces be provided for the project, which will mean a loss of units in order to provide for a total of 32 spaces for the project, providing 15 percent of the overall units with one additional space.
+Staff originally recommended that at least 21 additional spaces be provided for the project, which would have meant a loss of units in order to provide for a total of 32 spaces for the project, providing 15 percent of the overall units with one additional space.
+Staff recommended the following condition of approval: